microsoft/PowerToys/README.md

 - The installer is now built using a beta version of Wix 3.14 for arm64 support.
 - Added the VC++ Redistributable binary as a requirement.
 - Added the version Windows App SDK installer name so that it doesn't try to use an outdated local installer.
+- Upgraded the Windows App SDK dependency to 1.1.0.

 ### Development